jmunixusers/constitution/constitution.md

 ## Article II - Purpose of Organization

-This organization is devoted to users of the Unix computer operating system.
-Its mission:
-- To promote Unix awareness and knowledge, and
-- To provide a means of communication between persons having interest in the Unix operating system.
+The Unix Users Group is an organization for users of UNIX-like systems, as well as users and contributors of a wider open-source software ecosystem.
+The UUG engages in education and advocacy in these areas, and encourages its members to develop more effective ways of working with UNIX-like and open systems.
+The UUG also emphasizes sharing of knowledge in these areas and contributing back to the global computing community.

-## Article III - Membership
+## Article III - Membership and Dues

 Membership in this organization is open to all JMU students and will not be restricted on the basis of age, ability, ethnicity, gender, national origin,